blacfell/journ/journ.1.md

 **-e**
 :	Use an editor other than the one in the shell variable $EDITOR.

+**-m**
+:	Provide text to write into the file instead of opening an editor, like git commit -m.

+**-s**
+:	Read from stdin instead of opening the editor.

 **-t**
 :	Use a normal text file instead of a Markdown file.